-The Municipal Manager has established a Senior Management task team to attend to key Occupational Health and Safety Matters.
-One of the key Priorities of this team is to address or minimise occupational hazards that might result into further Injuries on Duty.
+However, in mitigating key high areas, the Municipal Manager has established a Senior Management task team to attend to key Occupational Health and Safety Matters.
+One of the key Priorities of this team is to address or minimise occupational hazards that might result into further Injuries on Duty or death.

 Number and Period o f Suspensions

 Position Nature of Alleged Misconduct Date of Suspension Details of Disciplinary Action taken or Status of Case and Reasons why not Finalised Date Finalised

+THERE W

 T 4.3.5

+1 4.3.3

-Disciplinary Action Taken on Cases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised T 4.3.6
+Disciplinary Action Taken on C ases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised THERE WHERE NO DISCIPLINA DURING THE YEAR UN T 4.3.6